AlienatedSoftware/Third_Milestone_Book_Club/README.md

 9. I want the abilty to view my profile.
 10. There should be options to register and login on the site navigation.
 11. If im logged in i should see navigation options to log out, and view my profile.
+12. If I encounter an error in rendering a page, I want to know what type of error it is, so I can research on how to solve the problems on my end.

 #### Admin Exlusive stories